 As most of you are familiar with how to use a knife, not make them, the following is a basic set of guidelines to consider when searching out your next knife.
 These suggestions were drafted with the fixed-blade hunting knife in mind.
 However, they will also apply to the better classes of folders, automatics, spring-assisted and multi-tools—for the most part.

 A blade with higher carbon content provides a sharper edge and longer use and is also easier to maintain.
 A non-stainless blade is fine.
 However, it requires additional care and discolors over time.
 It may also rust if not taken care of.
 Rockwell Hardness (RC) is the general standard for the hardness of the steel.
 It rates the steel’s flexibility (how brittle) steel may be.
 The RC should be somewhere between RC54 and RC59 for general use.

-In general, you want a 4- to 7-inch working area or edge with an .1875- to .25-inch thick by 1.125- to 1.5-inch wide blade.
+In general, you want a four to seven-inch working area or edge with an .1875- to .25-inch thick by 1.125- to 1.5-inch wide blade.
 Blade shape is a personal choice, however.
 For a multi-purpose blade, get a blade that carries its strength to the tip or point.

 Stay away from the longhand thin when looking for a general service tool.
 The full-tang handle, where the steel of the blade continues into the handle and creates the basic handle shape, provides the greatest strength.

 The handle fit should be comfortable and feel natural when held.
 Take the time to find the knife that fits your hand and your requirements.

 NOTE: Don’t get a knife just because it looks “cool.”
 This is too important a tool for that.

 The grip should be sure, comfortable and feel solid in your hands: a non-slip grip material is your best choice.
 A blade should always feel secure and in control in a wet situation.
 The grip telegraphs the blade’s position even when you aren’t looking at it.